 - Budget (no word limit).
 Provide an itemized budget for all expenditures that total up to

-The proposal also requires submission of contact information for the principal investigator and any additional researchers(s), as well as a PDF of a current curriculum vitae for the principal investigator.
+The proposal also requires submission of contact information for the principal investigator and any additional researcher(s), as well as a PDF of a current curriculum vitae for the principal investigator.

 Completed proposals must be submitted by 11:59 p.m.
-Eastern Time, July 2, 2018.
-Early submissions are welcomed.
+Eastern Time, July 1, 2019.
+Early submissions are welcome.
 A confirmation email will be sent out to the principal investigator upon submission of the proposal.

 - focus on issue(s) related to college student transitions.
 Though all issues related to college student transitions will be considered, special consideration will be given to proposals addressing transitions outside of the first year of college.

 - clearly articulate a strong research design.
 Qualitative, quantitative, and mixed-method studies will be considered.
 Methodology must be appropriate for the research question(s).

 - include research that can be completed by October 2020.
 Results must be ready for presentation at the 2020 National Conference on Students in Transition.

 - explore unique issues, subjects, analysis, participants and/or sample.
 Research must be original work of the investigators and may not have been reported elsewhere.

 - have potential for national impact on student success initiatives.
 Results of the research should be relevant to a broad audience.